cogeotiff/rio-tiler/docs/colormap.md

 # Colormaps

-Rio-tiler includes many colormaps, some derived from Matplotlib and some custom ones that are commonly-used with raster data.
+Rio-tiler includes many colormaps, some derived from Matplotlib and some custom ones that are commonly used with raster data.

 You can load a colormap with `rio_tiler.colormap.get_colormap`, and then pass it to `rio_tiler.utils.render`: